ogivuk/learning/tdd-django/README.md

 * If both code and tests need to be refactored:
     1. First, the code should be refactored until all (old) tests are still passing.
     2. Then, the tests can be refactored until they all pass.
+* Refactoring should:
+    * eliminate duplication: if tests uses a magic constant, and the application code also uses it, that counts as duplication and justifies refactoring - removing the magic constant from the application code.
+    * do triangulation: if tests allow "cheating" code to pass, like returning a magic constant, another test should be written that forces some better code to be written.

 ### Django
 Django’s workflow: